-An interesting and lavish curiosity as an early 20th century ‘copy’ of a Baroque church on a small scale, richly done by a talented amateur and benefactor as an expression of his religious fervour.
+An interesting and lavish curiosity as an early twentieth century ‘copy’ of a Baroque church on a small scale, richly done by a talented amateur and benefactor as a devout expression of faith.

-Although in a different Roman Catholic diocese and a different county, the village of Eton is contiguous with the town of Windsor to which it is joined by a bridge over the River Thames, and it was to St Edward’s Windsor that Eton Catholics would go to attend Mass until the opening of Our Lady of Sorrows at Eton on 20 January 1915.
-The church was built and designed by Alfred Verney-Cave, the 5th Lord Braye, who said that it ‘was dedicated to Our Lady of Sorrows in reparation for the destruction of the Lady Altar in Eton College Chapel in the reign of Edward VIth’.
+Although in a different Catholic diocese and a different county, the village of Eton is contiguous with the town of Windsor, to which it is joined by a bridge over the River Thames, and it was to St Edward’s Windsor that Eton Catholics would go to attend Mass until the opening of Our Lady of Sorrows on 20 January 1915.
+The church was built and designed by Alfred Verney-Cave, the fifth Lord Braye, who said that it ‘was dedicated to Our Lady of Sorrows in reparation for the destruction of the Lady Altar in Eton College Chapel in the reign of Edward VIth’.

 Lord Braye was born Alfred Thomas Townshend Wyatt-Edgell on 23 July 1849.
-He became 5th Lord Braye (the title came through his mother’s family) in 1879 and in 1880 changed his name from Wyatt-Edgell to Verney-Cave.
+He became fifth Lord Braye (the title came through his mother’s family) in 1879 and in 1880 changed his name from Wyatt-Edgell to Verney-Cave.
 The family seat was at Stanford Hall, near Lutterworth, Leicestershire.
-Braye was educated at Eton and Oxford, and became a Catholic convert.
+He was educated at Eton and Oxford, and was a Catholic convert.
 At his death in 1928, Lord Braye left in trust the sum of £500 towards the heating and upkeep of the churches at Eton and Datchet (The Tablet, 22 September 1928).

-The building of the church was opposed by the Eton College authorities who invoked an ancient law which prevented the church having any windows overlooking college land; hence all the light in the church is from rooflights.
-After the opening of the church Catholic Eton College boys were forbidden to attend it and had to walk into Windsor instead.
+The building of the church was opposed by the Eton College authorities, who invoked an ancient law which prevented the church having any windows overlooking college land; hence all the light in the church is from rooflights.
+After the opening of the church, Catholic Eton College boys were forbidden to attend it and had to walk into Windsor instead.
 The care of the church was given to the Canons Regular of the Lateran but it is now served from St Augustine’s, Datchet (qv, a reversal of the original arrangement).

 See list description, below.
 This is broadly accurate as far as it goes.
 There are in fact two banks of roof lights, oval ones close to the eaves and lighting the side chapels and small rectangular lights higher up.
 Together with light from the lower glazed area of the timber roof cupola these provide borrowed light to larger internal rectangular ceiling lights in the nave.
 Despite the bar to external windows the façade does have large sash windows lighting a storage area and a staircase and a keyed oval window lighting the gallery.
 What the list description does not convey is the unexpected quality of the interior.